Skip to main content

 Finding Aids:

-A table of contents is located at the beginning of the reel and available in print in the corresponding Loyalist Collection Inventory (red) binder.
+A table of contents is located at the beginning of the reel and available in print.

-A document listing, which includes dates, correspondents, places and summaries of each, is available electronically; see Electronic Finding Aid section.
+A document listing, which includes dates, correspondents, places and summaries of each, is available as a PDF.

 Online: a digital copy is available through the Esther Clark Wright and Atlantic Baptist Archives (Acadia University).